vfarcic/vfarcic.github.io/devops21/README.md

 The goal is to design a fully automated continuous deployment (CDP) pipeline.
 We’ll see how microservices fit into CDP and immutable containers concepts and why the best results are obtained when those three are combined into one unique framework.

-During the talk we’ll explore tools like Docker, Docker Swarm, Docker Compose, Jenkins, HAProxy, and a few others.

 ## Abstract: Talk CDP

 Docker changed the way we are implementing continuous deployment processes.
 It enables us to simplify and speed up the process and, through immutability, guarantee that services we are testing will reach production unchanged.